 API v1 - Environment

-An environment describes a single Matillion ETL connection to a database on which Matillion ETL jobs can be run.
-Environments can be set up at user level via Project → Add Environment within the instance.
+An environment describes a single Matillion ETL connection to a database on which Matillion ETL jobs are run.

-, as shown in the endpoint descriptions below.
+The environment endpoint /environment is a part of /project, and the variable endpoint /variable is a part of /environment.
 These endpoints provide unique paths to specific environments and environment variables within a project.
-Used with the HTTP methods GET, POST, and DELETE, this allows you to retrieve and manipulate any environment and environment variable details from your Matillion API instance.
+Used with the HTTP methods GET, POST, and DELETE, this allows you to retrieve and manipulate any environment and environment variable details from your Matillion ETL instance.

 Prerequisites